Frequently Asked Questions

 Our office has free online maps available for public use on our Public Research Portal.

 How can I purchase digital data for the County?

 Our office has layers of data available using a projection of NAD83 State Plane WV North FIPS 4701 Feet.
-Layers are available in .shp or .gdb format and include the entire county.
-To purchase a dataset, please complete the Jefferson County Mapping & Addressing Digital Data Order Form as well as the Data Usage Agreement Form and mail them, along with payment, to our office.
-A list of available layers is included on the Digital Data Order Form.
+Layers are available in .shp format and include the entire county.
+All available data layers can be freely downloaded from our Public Research Portal.

 Please note: our office does not have parcel information.
 If you would like parcel information, please contact the Jefferson County Tax Assessor’s Office at (304)728-3224.